Joey1222/A-Random-Package/README.md

 # Python-Colors

 ## Info
-Python Colors is a python libary that adds colors to python
+\033[92mPython Colors is a python libary that adds colors to python